At last. Some inside, honest Italy tips!

-- We were expecting a giant tower, but in reality, it is fairly average sized.
+We were expecting a giant tower, but in reality, it is relatively average-sized.
 Of course, it’s still impressive, but if you are traveling with kids like me, know how teenagers like to over exaggerate everything.

 If you manage to visit Verona, make sure you go to Juliet’s house a give her bosom a bit of a rub.
 It is free, and it is good luck!
 My teenage son rubbed it a few times – just in case.

 If you are traveling to Italy with a football fan, then know that you will be in good company.
 The Italians LOVE their footy, so you won’t have to go far in any city in Italy to find a bar showing a live game.